JesseBrault0709/resume/README.md

 **NOTE**: if you would like a copy of the résumé in PDF form, please message me.

 To make creating variations of my résumé/cv easier, I created a simple ruby program.
+The output is a pdf using `asciidoctor-pdf`.

 To build from the source, simply run `./resume` from the root directory.
 Pre-requisites:
 * `ruby` and `bundler` are installed